 I am a previous student at Lake Erie College in the Equine Facility Management field.
-I have had 10+ years experience riding and training in most disciplines, specializing in western.
+I have had 10+ years experience riding and training in most disciplines, specializing in English.
 I have taught and shown in western pleasure, western horsemanship, contesting, hunt seat, hunter over fences, showjumping, and in hand classes.

 I enjoy getting to work with multiple horses and disciplines, and getting to see how other people work with their horses.
 There is always more to learn both on the trainer, and the trainee end during lessons.
-I enjoy seeing both horse and ride grow during my time working with them, and enjoy learning better ways to teach both horse and student.
+I enjoy seeing both horse and rider grow during my time working with them, and enjoy learning better ways to teach both horse and student.